 The reload button will reload this page with your saved schedule.
 So if you make changes but have not saved them, this will load what is currently saved to take you back to the beginning.

 Clear Selection

-deselect all items.
-If you have any line items selected in the Scheduler section, this will
+line items selected in the Scheduler section, this will deselect all items.

 Delete

 This will delete any rows that you have selected.
 This action is not final until you click on the Save button.

 Clone